Instructor, Yellowstone Teton Adventure 1 & 2

-Originally from Chicago, Andi now lives in California where she led backpacking, canoeing, canyoneering, rock climbing, and camping trips throughout college and facilitated high and low ropes courses.
-Now she enjoys working with school groups year-round, taking them hiking, facilitating games, and sharing nature facts.
-In her time off, you’ll find Andi climbing crags or visiting relatives in Japan.
-Andi is a Wilderness First Responder; this is her first season as an instructor for Adventure Treks.
+Originally from Chicago, Andi currently lives in Santa Barbara, CA, where she led backpacking, canoeing, canyoneering, rock climbing, and camping trips while at the University of California and facilitated high and low ropes courses.
+She also used to be a professional dog trainer!
+Now she enjoys working with school groups year-round, taking them hiking and sharing nature facts.
+This is her second season as an instructor for Adventure Treks.

 - Education: University of California, Santa Barbara; bachelor’s degree in zoology and English